kylemsibley/scannet/README.md

 # Ping Scan Network

 A simple Python script to scan a network for active hosts using ICMP ping requests.
+I made this to replicate part of nmap's functionality in an environment where nmap is not allowed by policy.
 The script leverages the [ping3](https://github.com/kyan001/ping3) library to send pings to each host within a specified network range (in CIDR notation).

 ## Features